FAQs for Parents of Simpson Students

 Note: Campus Post Office (CPO) box numbers are distributed through the mailroom/copy center when mailbox key is issued.
 Please note that parents need to get the CPO box # from their student.
 Simpson Staff are NOT permitted to give out this information.

 A: Residence students are not permitted to stay in their rooms during the Christmas/Winter Break nor may they stay during Spring Break.
 They are permitted to stay during Thanksgiving and other "days off."
-All Student Breaks are listed in the Student Handbook.
+All Student Breaks are listed in the Traditional Undergraduate Handbook.

 A: The Office of Alumni and Parent Relations at Simpson is available to address concerns that parents may have and to provide services while their student is at Simpson.
 Parent Relations may be reached at (530) 226-4774 or at firstname.lastname@example.org